Hellager/clean-recent/README.md

 Language `zh-CN, zh-TW, en-US, fr-FR, ru-RU` is supported by default.

-If your system language is not supported by default, you should add first using `AddQuickAccessMenuName` or `AddFileExplorerMenuName`.
+If your system language is not supported by default, you should add first, using function `AddQuickAccessMenuName` or `AddFileExplorerMenuName`.

-You can get those menu names through [Microsoft: Find and open File Explorer](https://support.microsoft.com/en-us/windows/find-and-open-file-explorer-ef370130-1cca-9dc5-e0df-2f7416fe1cb1) and [Microsoft: Help in File Explorer](https://support.microsoft.com/en-us/windows/help-in-file-explorer-a2d33543-5242-788d-8994-b0be10ae5bca) by changing the url language code.
+You can get the alias of `Quick access` and `File Explorer` through [Microsoft: Find and open File Explorer](https://support.microsoft.com/en-us/windows/find-and-open-file-explorer-ef370130-1cca-9dc5-e0df-2f7416fe1cb1) and [Microsoft: Help in File Explorer](https://support.microsoft.com/en-us/windows/help-in-file-explorer-a2d33543-5242-788d-8994-b0be10ae5bca) by changing the url language code.

 ### ℹ️ `UpdateShowQuickAccess` is not the same in `Folder Options` !

-Disable `Show recently used files in Quick Access` or `Show frequently used folders in Quick acess` in Folder Options will also clear your recently used files or frequently used folders.
+Disable `Show recently used files in Quick Access` or `Show frequently used folders in Quick acess` in Folder Options will also empty your recently used files or frequently used folders by default.

-Function `UpdateShowQuickAccess` won't clear any of your quick access items.
+However function `UpdateShowQuickAccess` will not remove any of your quick access items, just show or hide.

 ### ℹ️ Show/hide `Quick access` in file explorer requires administrator privileges!